 “I was lucky enough to be accepted on my first attempt at applying to schools,” Badran said.
-“I had worked as an Intensive Care Unit (ICU) nurse for 1 year and 5 months prior to being accepted.
+“I had worked as an Intensive Care Unit (ICU) nurse for one year and five months prior to being accepted.
 My program was a 28 month masters program that was extremely grueling.”

 Badran explained that the challenges involved in obtaining her Master’s Degree involved having to “navigate through unknown territory,” meaning that she had to learn everything about anesthesia.
 Ultimately, taking these rigorous classes meant that she had limited time to spend with friends and family.

 “The constant studying left me tired and anxious at times, but you persevere through,” Badran assured.